PalomaVilchis/Pi3_higrometer/README.md

 5. Clone the project: `git clone https://github.com/Ryuuba/Pi3_higrometer.git .`
 6. Run the script in privilage mode: `sudo .\moisture.py`

 The success of the above mentioned instructions requires that the SPI dev of the Raspberry Pi is properly enable.
-In Ubuntu Server, this is accomplished following these instructions:
+On Ubuntu Server, this is accomplished following these instructions:

 ```Bash
 sudo groupadd spiuser